 - June 22nd, 2018

-How can you measure the temperature of something?
 In this video, Joris presents three ways of getting to know the temperature of a fluid or an object.
 The possibilities and the inner working of thermocouples, resistance thermometers, and infrared cameras are explained.
 This gives you the tools with which you can validate simulations or measure prototypes.

 - June 8th, 2018

-Paraview - How to visualize stramlines
+ParaView Tutorial - How to visualize stramlines

 - June 6th, 2018